 Google has always developed its software with the cloud in mind, and everything from Gmail to Google Photos lives mostly online.
 However, you should still make sure that everything you need is in the cloud and that you don’t need anything stored on your phone (such as files downloaded from the web).

-It’s also worth double-checking that you know all the usernames and passwords for your apps (and your Google account for that matter), as you’ll need to enter them again after the reset.
-Don’t worry about having to pay for apps you already own—the Play Store will recognize you once you’ve signed into your Google account and knows what you’ve previously purchased.
+It’s also worth double-checking that your password manager is syncing all of your credentials from the apps on your phone—go to Settings, Passwords & accounts, and make sure the toggle next to Automatically sync app data is on.
+With that done, all you’ll need to remember is the username and password for your Google account.
+Don’t worry about having to pay for apps you already own—the Play Store will recognize you once you’ve signed into your Google account and will know what you’ve previously purchased.

-When you’re ready to reset, make sure your phone is plugged in and charging so the process doesn’t get interrupted.
-Open Settings and then choose System, Advanced, Reset options, and Delete all data (factory reset).
+When you’re ready to reset your phone, make sure it’s plugged in and charging so the process doesn’t get interrupted.
+Open Settings, then choose System, Reset options, and Erase all data (factory reset).
 Android will then show you an overview of the data you’re about to wipe.
-Tap Erase all data, enter the lock screen PIN code, then tap Erase all data again to start the reset process.
+Tap Erase all data, enter the lock screen PIN code, and tap Erase all data again to start the reset process.
 Once the reset is complete, you’ll find yourself back at the Android setup process.

 As for backups, iOS has a comprehensive backup option, which uses either a computer or iCloud.
-If you open Settings, tap your name at the top and then pick iCloud, you can see the apps sending data to the web.
-You can also choose iCloud Backup from this list to make sure a backup occurred right before you start resetting your phone.
+If you open Settings, tap your Apple ID at the top, and then pick iCloud, you can see the apps sending data to the web.
+You can also choose iCloud Backup from this list to make sure a backup occurred right before you decided to reset your phone.

-Apple has a thorough support document on resetting your iPhone, which you should read before proceeding, just to ensure you’ve done everything necessary.
-It also covers how to back up your phone if you need extra help with that (iOS will actually prompt you to create a backup when you reset it, if you haven’t run one in a while).
+Before you proceed, you should also read Apple’s thorough support document on resetting iPhones, just to ensure you’ve done everything necessary.
+That document also covers how to back up your phone if you need extra help with that (iOS will actually prompt you to create a backup when you reset it, if you haven’t run one in a while).

-Get your phone plugged in and charging to make sure the reset isn’t interrupted, then open Settings and pick General, Reset, and Erase All Content and Settings.
-You’ll be prompted to enter the passcode for your phone and will have to tap Erase iPhone twice and enter your Apple ID password to confirm your choice (this is a good way to confirm that you remember your Apple ID password, as you’ll need it to sign in again).
-After the reset, the iPhone reboots to the setup screen.
+Finally, get your phone plugged in and charging to make sure the reset isn’t interrupted, then open Settings and pick General, Transfer or Reset iPhone, and choose whether you want to Reset the device or Erase All Content and Settings.
+You’ll be prompted to enter the passcode for your phone and possibly your Apple ID password to confirm your choice (this is a good way to ensure you remember your Apple ID password, as you’ll need it to sign in again).
+After the reset, your iPhone will reboot to the setup screen.